SADevs/sadevs.github.io/content/articles/AdventOfCode-2019.md

 or try out a new language while solving programming puzzles.

 ## What is Advent of Code (AoC)
-If you are unfamiliar with AoC, I would recommned that you go to their about page [HERE](https://adventofcode.com/2019/about)
+If you are unfamiliar with AoC, I would recommend that you go to their about page [HERE](https://adventofcode.com/2019/about)

-TL;DR;
+## **TL;DR;**

- **Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.**
+> **Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.**

+**NOTE:**
-A new puzzle is release / unlocked at midnight EST/UTC-5 every day from Dec 1 to Dec 25
+A new puzzle is released / unlocked at midnight EST/UTC-5 every day from Dec 1 to Dec 25

 ## How Do I Join